Luiz Araújo (footballer)

-Luiz de Araújo Guimarães Neto (born 2 June 1996), known as Luiz Araújo ([luˈiz ɐɾɐˈuʒu]), is a Brazilian professional footballer who plays as a winger for Major League Soccer club Atlanta United.
+Luiz de Araújo Guimarães Neto (born 2 June 1996), known as Luiz Araújo ([luˈiz ɐɾɐˈuʒu]), is a Brazilian professional footballer who plays as a winger for Campeonato Brasileiro Série A club Flamengo.

 Career

 São Paulo

 Born in Taquaritinga, São Paulo, Araújo began his career with Mirassol as a youth, before being promoted to the first team in January 2013.
 Before he could make his debut for Mirassol, Araújo joined São Paulo, returning to youth football.

 Loan to Novorizontino

 On 26 February 2016, after finishing as the top scorer in the U-20 Copa Libertadores, Araújo was loaned to Novorizontino until the end of the Campeonato Paulista in April.
 He made his professional debut for the club on 19 March, coming on as a second-half substitute in a 1–1 home draw against XV de Piracicaba.